Baz and Mark talk about their first counselling sessions

 5) YOU ARE AWARE OF FEELING MORE PRESENT AND EVEN....
 HAPPIER

-This is what you came for, though perhaps you thought you'd feel like this without having to make any changes in your life.
 Yes for some, the world outside the therapy room doesn't change at all, but more likely than not, your increased level of awareness of what matters to you and what doesn't, will translate into wider changes.
+And these changes mean you feel like getting up in the morning and engaging with the world.

 Comments